 March 25th – Independence Day.
 Expect celebrations marking the declaration of the Revolutionary War against the ruling Ottomans, with military and school parades up and down the country.
 People also eat a special dish of fried bakaliaro (cod) and skordalia (garlic sauce) on this day!

 On Sunday, the long fast is broken, and the smell of roast lamb hangs in the air.
-One place to truly experience Easter is the town of Arachova near Delphi.
+One place to truly experience Easter is the town of Arachova near Delphi or in Corfu.
 Another is Nafplio.

 April 23rd – The Feast of Saint George (Agios Georgios).
 Again, there are celebrations throughout Greece, with those in Arachova being perhaps the most well known.
 On years when Greek easter coincides with St. George’s Day, you can expect major festivities!